 - You are already receiving funds that cover the cost of living and travel expenses for this opportunity

 - You are participating in a fee-based internship program (unless it is already affiliated with Penn)

-- Your summer experience is shorter than 6 weeks
+- Your summer experience is shorter than 8 weeks

 - Your summer experience requires fewer than 30 hours of work per week

 - You will graduate in May or August 2023

 The 2023 Summer Funding application will open on February 1, 2023.
 In order to apply, you must complete the following steps:

 - Complete the Career Services Summer Funding Application form